kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 ### Try the Obvious

-It can be maddening to work through an error that seems like it should be obvious.
+It can be maddening to work through an error.
 Why the heck isn't this thing working?

 Prior to working as a Software Engineer, I started my career in the film industry as a Systems Administrator.
 That meant that my colleagues came to me